rmsk2/6502profiler/README.md

 Executing test case '32 Bit is zero 4' ...
 (34 clock cycles) OK
 ```

-The `-prexec` command line option can be used to specify an assembly program that is run before the first test in order to
+The `-prexec` command line option can be used to specify the source code of an assembly program that is run before the first test in
-perform a global test setup.
+order to perform a global test setup.
 The program name is interpreted relative to the `AcmeTestDir` defined in the config file.

 ## The `newcase` command